Fleckism/SecurityPlus/SecurityPlus/19 A Risk Management Process and Concepts.md

 [[Risk mitigation (or remediation)]] is the overall process of reducing exposure to or the effects of risk factors.
 If you deploy a countermeasure that reduces exposure to a threat or vulnerability that is risk deterrence (or reduction).
 Risk reduction refers to controls that can either make a risk incident less likely or less costly (or perhaps both).
 For example, if fire is a threat, a policy strictly controlling the use of flammable materials on site reduces likelihood while a system of alarms and sprinklers reduces impact by (hopefully) containing any incident to a small area.
 Another example is offsite data backup, which provides a remediation option in the event of servers being destroyed by fire.
 # RISK AVOIDANCE AND RISK TRANSFERENCE

 Avoidance means that you stop doing the activity that is risk-bearing.
 For example, a company may develop an in-house application for managing inventory and then try to sell it.
-If while selling it, the application is discovered to have numerous security vulnerabilities that generate complaints and threats of legal action, the company may make the decision that the cost of maintaining the security of the software is not worth the revenue and withdraw it from sale.
+If while selling it, the application is discovered to have numerous security [[vulnerability|vulnerabilities]] that generate complaints and threats of legal action, the company may make the decision that the cost of maintaining the security of the software is not worth the revenue and withdraw it from sale.
 Obviously this would generate considerable bad feeling among existing customers.
 Avoidance is not often a credible option.

 Transference (or sharing) means assigning risk to a third party, such as an insurance company or a contract with a supplier that defines liabilities.
 For example, a company could stop in-house maintenance of an e-commerce site and contract the services to a third party, who would be liable for any fraud or data theft.
 Specific cybersecurity insurance or cyberliability coverage protects against fines and liabilities arising from data breaches and DoS attacks.